Skip to content

 Jonathan Leganza

 Jonathan M. Leganza is an Assistant Professor of Economics in the John E. Walker Department of Economics at Clemson University.
 He received his Ph.D. in economics from the University of California San Diego in 2021, his B.A. in economics from Indiana University in 2015 and his B.S. in mathematics from Indiana University in 2015.
 His primary fields of interest are public finance, labor economics and health economics.
-He is especially interested in the economics of aging, and he studies topics related to retirement, social security policy, and Medicare policy.
-His most recent research focuses on how public pension programs influence private savings and joint retirement decisions of couples.
+He is especially interested in the economics of aging and studies topics related to retirement, social security policy, and Medicare policy.
+His most recent research focuses on how public pension programs influence couples' private savings and joint retirement decisions.

 Photo of Bobby McCormick